openvinotoolkit/openvino_tensorflow/README.md

     ```
     mkdir build
     cd build
-    cmake ..
+    cmake -DUNIT_TEST_ENABLE=TRUE -DTF_SRC_DIR=<location of the TensorFlow source directory> ..
     make -j <your_processor_cores>
     make install
-    pip install python/dist/<ngraph-0.0.0-py2.py3-none-linux_x86_64.whl>
+    pip install -U python/dist/<ngraph-0.5.0-py2.py3-none-linux_x86_64.whl>
     ```

 This final step automatically downloads the necessary version of `ngraph` and the dependencies.
-The resulting plugin [DSO] is named `libngraph_device.so`.
+The resulting plugin [DSO] is named `libngraph_bridge.so`.

-Once the build and installation steps are complete, you can start experimenting with nGraph backends.
+Once the build and installation steps are complete, you can start using TensorFlow with nGraph backends.

 Note: The actual filename for the pip package may be different as it's version